MajoraMoon/CelestiaCore/README.md

 ### Notes:
 All required libraries are included in the `lib/` folder.
 No external dependencies are needed as they will be compiled with the project.
-(Tested the compilation on an arch based Linux distribution and on Windows)
+(Tested the compilation on an arch based Linux distribution with gcc/g++ and on Windows with MingW & MSYS2 )

 ---